perogi/zipcodes-perogi/README.md

 This application only has the default zip code information and only for the 50 US states and Washington, DC.

 ## Last Change Log
+Version 1.3.201811
-Version 1.3.201810 October 2018 data.
+November 2018 data.
+Addition of 3 zipcodes.
 Removal of a 1 zipcode.
 nsp check: (+) 0 vulnerabilities found.
 Stryker mutation tests.
 Passed 100.0
-Lots of formatting changes.
-Set indent to 2 spaces.
-Update all packages to remove any vulnerabilities.
-Update scripts to have all tests run as the default.

 ## Usage
     var zipcodes = require('zipcodes-perogi');